LivePersonInc/developer-center/pages/Documents/Reporting/OutboundReportingAPI/overview.md

 ### Frequently Asked Questions

 <strong>1.
-What kind of authorizations should I use?</strong>
+What authorizations are supported by reporting API?</strong>

+Following authentication and authorization are supported by reporting API

+Oauth2.0 (Recommended)
+Oauth1.0
+LE Bearer Token

 - For OAuth 2.0, refer to [this document](https://developers.liveperson.com/connector-api-send-api-authorization-and-authentication.html#get-appjwt)
-- For OAuth 1.0, refer to [this document Step 8](https://developers.liveperson.com/retrieve-api-keys-create-a-new-api-key.html), Keys will be provided seperately
+- For OAuth 1.0, refer to [this document Step 8](https://developers.liveperson.com/retrieve-api-keys-create-a-new-api-key.html), Keys will be provided separately
-- For LE bearer token, This is not a preferred auth method consider using OAuth 2.0 or OAuth 1.0

-We recommend using the OAuth 2.0

 <strong>2.
 Who can access the Outbound Reporting API?</strong>

-All Brands who use Proactive Messaging version 2.0 and Connect To Messaging version 2.0 have access to the Outbound Reporting API service
+All Brands who use Proactive Messaging version 2.0 and Connect To Messaging version 2.0 have access to the Outbound Reporting API service.
+Reach out to the respective team to enable this feature.

 <strong>3.
 What is the rate limit for the API’s?</strong>